How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 - FTC: The FTC's Safeguards Rule under the Gramm-Leach-Bliley Act (GLBA) requires financial institutions to develop a security plan for customer data.

-Benefits of a WDSP
+Benefits of a WISP

 - Regulatory Compliance: Avoid fines and penalties by adhering to agency-specific requirements.